Manchester, once the cradle of the Industrial Revolution, has transformed into a vibrant cultural hub that not only attracts tourists …Read More

 It's essential that property investors research Manchester's diverse areas to ensure they reach a decision that is right for them.
 The city has several exceptional locations for high returns, soaring demands and capital growth, but there are particular distinctions that investors should recognise.
 To help you discover the ideal location, this section will break down a selection of the best areas and postcodes within Manchester.

 Salford has seen considerable regeneration within the past decade, perhaps even more than anywhere else in the city.
 The area is home to the incredible Salford Quays district, which has been transformed into a world-class destination.
 It also incorporates the MediaCityUK complex, which has welcomed a range of commercial and residential tenants, including the BBC and ITV.
 Salford is just a mere mile away from the city centre, and with premium apartments, waterfront scenery and stunning views, it truly is an enchanting place to live.
 It's no surprise that investors are flocking to this hugely attractive neighbourhood.
 The house prices here are relatively low at an average of £130,000, but with high rental costs, investors can benefit from solid returns of around 10%.
-Two of our luxury investment opportunities, Media City Gardens and The Anchorage, are in Salford.

 City centres are usually the pinnacle of any major town and the prime hotspot for investment.
 While Manchester benefits from several areas of outstanding quality and attraction, the city centre has everything that a person could possibly need.
 Smack bang in the heart of the city, there are superb transport connections that serve the surrounding Greater Manchester region and the entire United Kingdom.
 The growing Piccadilly hub of Manchester is also based in the city centre, and with the upcoming HS2 railway line, there will soon be faster ways to travel than ever before.
 The city centre has seen several large-scale regeneration schemes such as NOMA and Spinningfields, both of which we will detail further on in this Manchester investment guide.
 Manchester is an ideal place to live for both professionals and students, and there remains a huge demand for property.
 Apartments are cheaper than other cities in the country, such as London, yet returns are significantly higher than the UK average.
 The unique Regent Plaza and Fifity5ive property developments can be found on the outskirts of the city centre.